yxsub/RADFed/README.md

-Implementation of RADFed from paper [Aggregation Delayed Federated Learning](https://arxiv.org/abs/2108.07433)
+Implementation of RADFed in paper Aggregation Delayed Federated Learning

 ## Datasets